Kern Health Care Delivery Scholars Program

-Established in 2010, the Health Care Delivery Scholars Program is training and mentoring the next generation of clinically trained doctoral-level fellows and junior faculty in health services research.
-Working toward a workforce of highly motivated, exceptionally trained practicing clinicians with the necessary research skills in health services, Mayo established this program in order to transform health care delivery for improved patient-centered outcomes.
+Established in 2010, and sponsored by center benefactors Robert D. and Patricia E. Kern, the Kern Health Care Delivery Scholars Program is training and mentoring the next generation of clinically trained doctoral-level fellows and junior faculty in health services research.

 Providing evidence-informed and patient-centered health care requires assessing existing health care delivery systems, rigorously testing different care models and applying best practices to improve those systems.
 Health services research harnesses the disciplines of the social sciences, including epidemiology, statistics and sociology, to achieve these objectives.

-The Health Care Delivery Scholars Program brings together Mayo Clinic's strategic goals — to transform our health care delivery process by using our knowledge and information to provide solutions and remain trusted and affordable to patients and sustain a scholarly workforce relevant to recent health care reform legislation.
+The Kern Health Care Delivery Scholars Program furthers Mayo Clinic's strategic goals — to transform the health care delivery process by using our knowledge and information to provide solutions, to remain trusted and affordable to patients, and to sustain a scholarly workforce relevant to recent health care reform legislation.

 Population Health Scholars Program